SteveJustin1963/tec-FORTH/README.md

 Many new Forth projects can be explored more easily such as;
 * controlling a telescope and connecting to star maps
 * play with AI and resonating circuits and expand into robotics

-Historically Forth has proven itself in machine control over 50 years.
-Firth of Forth can also !
-* To prove its a viable and robust system
-* Review and expand it technically until comprehensively complete.